CarterFaceySmith/SecondBrain/README.md

 ### [Obsidian](https://obsidian.md/)

-Obsidian is a Markdown based knowledge base application based on the idea that "the human brain is non-linear", notes are designed to follow a concept-based approach where things are simplified as much as possible via either black-boxing of unnecessary complexity or linking to deeper level concepts.
+Obsidian is a Markdown based knowledge base application, it revolves around the idea that "the human brain is non-linear", notes are designed to follow a concept-based approach where things are simplified as much as possible via either black-boxing of unnecessary complexity or linking to deeper level concepts.

 I personally use this application for notetaking and organisation because I enjoy the features and keybindings but you can effectively use whatever allows for Markdown importing.